PranayReddy22/Depression-Classifier/README.md

 # Depression-Classifier
 Using this project, we can classify if a person is depressed or not by using their respective social media comments.

-we used twitter comments to classify in this project.
+Twitter comments are used to classify in this project.